-When and where does an open public meeting need to be held?
+When and where must an open public meeting be held?

 A public body must hold a meeting at a specific time and place that is convenient and open to the public.
 A public body cannot hold a meeting on a public holiday, unless the regularly scheduled meeting falls on that holiday.